-1. First of all, pay attention to have a reasonable direction.
+1. First of all, pay attention to having a reasonable direction.

 In flexible printed circuit processing, various input/output, AC/DC, strong/weak signals, high frequency/low frequency, high voltage/low voltage, etc., their trends should be linear (or separated) and must not blend with each other; The purpose is to prevent mutual interference.
 The best direction is a straight line, and the worst direction is a circle.